al6x/pl0t/files/view/samples/text/pl0t.md

 # License

-**Free** for personal usage, non-commercial organisations and commercial businesses with annual sales less than $1 million.
+**FREE** for personal usage, non-commercial organisations and commercial businesses with annual sales less than $1 million.

-For commercial businesses with annual sales greather than $1 million, the first month is free, after that it's $5 per developer per month,
+For commercial businesses with annual sales greather than $1 million, the first month is free, after that it's $5 per developer per month.

+If you use free version please don't hide or remove the **PL0T** brand at the bottom of the page.

 [full license](https://github.com/al6x/pl0t/tree/main/license).